TRIBUTE TO LOVE AND LEGENDS

 After operating on Main Street for over 18 years, Ezibu Muntu was displaced from their centrally located center in 2017 after the property was sold by the property owner.
 Currently operating more than 20 minutes from downtown Richmond on Old Warwick Road, programming and offering programs to the Richmond community has been limited and problematic.

-Ezibu Muntu has found a new location in the Carver District, a 3,000 sq ft church, and will use proceeds from the Black Music concert to secure the new facility, install a wooden floor, and add new programs:
+Ezibu Muntu is seeking a building centrally located in Richmond, and will use proceeds from the Music concert to secure the new facility, install a wooden floor, and add new programs:

 - Values classes